 - We secured a television interview on the Islam Channel’s Health Show which is due to be aired in October-November.
 This is a UK-based, free-to-air, English language, Islamic-focused satellite television channel and reaches over 160 countries – in the UK alone it attracts over two million viewers.

 Orchid’s Research Strategy aims to support medical education and scientific research and encourage innovative, new ways to tackle problems that need solving.
 Ultimately the objective is to promote, support and accelerate step change in cancer management.
-Priority areas include supporting the Orchid Tissue Bank, clinical research, molecular therapeutics, genetics, research into rare cancers and encouraging young researchers into the field of male cancer through training and career development awards.
+Priority areas include supporting The Robert Lane Tissue Bank, clinical research, molecular therapeutics, genetics, research into rare cancers and encouraging young researchers into the field of male cancer through training and career development awards.
 Highlights include: